floweredscarf/su25/projects/byow/index.md

   - Read and understand the [partnership guidelines](https://cs61bl.org/su24/guides/partnership-guide) before starting the assignment.
   - When group repos are released, you **must accept your GitHub invitation**, otherwise they will expire after a week.
 - **Project 3 Checkpoint (2 pts): Due 7/28 at 11:59 PM**
-  - Phase I: World Generation Autograder, due on Gradescope
+  - Phase I: World Generation, due on Gradescope
 - **Project 3 Autograder (1 pt): Due 8/4 at 11:59 PM**
-  - Phase II: Interactivity Autograder, due on Gradescope
+  - Phase II: Interactivity, due on Gradescope
+- **Project 3 Partner Reflection (1 pt)**:
+  - Must submit the [Projct 3 Reflection Form](https://forms.gle/RUWapL4ayzHvYgzs5) by 8/4, 11:59 PM.
 - **Project 3 Checkoffs (32 pts): 8/5 in Practical Lab Sections**
-  - Ambition & Demos Checkoff (31 pts): Must complete the [Pre-Checkoff Form](https://forms.gle/ZR9fBy8qTRNQVmtc8) before attending.
+  - Must submit Project 3 [Pre-Checkoff Form](https://forms.gle/ZR9fBy8qTRNQVmtc8) before signing up, due 8/4 at 11:59 PM.
-  - Project 3 Partner Reflection (1 pt): Due at [Projct 3 Reflection Form](https://forms.gle/RUWapL4ayzHvYgzs5).
   - All group members must arrive on time, otherwise a 20% late penalty will be applied to the group.

 **Beware: you cannot submit any part of Project 3 late without extenuating circumstances**.
 All submissions after the deadline will result in a score of 0.
 We do not have the same extension policy as previous assignments, so get started early.